4d/docs/website/translated_docs/fr/ViewPro/method-list.md

 In *visible*, pass `True` to display the print lines, and `False` to hide them. `True` is passed by default.

-In *index*, pass the index of the target sheet.
+Dans *sheet*, passez l'index de la page cible.
 If no index is specified, the command applies to the current sheet.

 > La numérotation démarre à 0.

 The position of a spreadsheet's print lines varies according to that spreadsheet's page breaks.

 #### Exemple